The plural of anecdote is data.

 Two problems with conspiracy theories:

 Skepticism and doubt can be good — but to serve their function, they must be honest and unbiased, rather than being used in a self-serving and egocentric fashion that only caters to one’s own interests and preferences.
+While evidence is good, selective evidence is worthless and misleading.

 Lacking truth criteria: